Philanthus gibbosus: Warning coloration

 While P. gibbosus does not camouflage with its surroundings, it exhibits a black and yellow chitin coating that serves as a warning to other predatory species.
 This coloration pattern that is characteristic of many species of wasps is a somewhat universal sign that an organism stings and should, as a result, be avoided in predation.

 Interaction with other species

 Diet

-P. gibbosus spend a significant amount of time loitering around flowers and other plants in search of insect prey to feed their young, most often bee species.
-Some common bee species that P. gibbosus predates include Cucochodaeus sparsus, Augochlora pura, and Evylaeus arcuatus.
+Philanthus gibbosus spend a significant amount of time loitering around flowers and other plants in search of insect prey to feed their young, most often bee species.
+Some common species that P. gibbosus predates include the beetle Cucochodaeus sparsus and sweat bees Augochlora pura and Lasioglossum cinctipes (formerly Evylaeus arcuatus).